 Admittedly, one of my concerns when I started Nancy’s Point was that these two topics were pretty darn heavy.
 I mean come on, breast cancer and loss…

 Would anyone want to read about this stuff?

-I even asked dear daughter if my blog header “a blog about breast cancer and loss” sounded too darn depressing.
+I even asked Dear Daughter if my blog header “a blog about breast cancer and loss” sounded too depressing.

 She’s always honest and said, “Umm, yeah, a little bit.”